spacegeek224/MIDI.js/README.md

 * [Basic](./examples/Basic.html) - the most basic implementation.
 * [MIDIPlayer](./examples/MIDIPlayer.html) - how to parse MIDI files, and interact with the data stream.
-* [WhitneyMusicBox](./examples/WhitneyMusicBox.html) - a audio/visual experiment by Jim Bumgardner
+* [WhitneyMusicBox](./examples/WhitneyMusicBox.html) - a audio/visual experiment by Jim Bumgardner.

 ## Demos